Every photographer knows the drill about work for free requests:

 We strongly discourage working without compensation.
 When a Pixsy employee was recently asked by a friend to do a small shoot for free, we wondered how photographers should handle these situations.

-So we gathered a panel of industry experts and asked then one question: is it ever OK to ask a photographer to work for free?
+So we gathered a panel of industry experts and asked them one question: is it ever OK to ask a photographer to work for free?

 The consequences of taking unpaid photography work